Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

 or Binance Smart Chain, and have issued tokens there.
 Many projects do that either to raise funds and test their infrastructure or because they aim to build a "multi-chain" solution or both.
-But because those projects aren't currently built on Substrate, the existence of a clear and robust integration plan with AXIACoin should be essential in your research to ensure that they will indeed build on AXIACoin one day.
+But because those projects aren't currently built on Substrate, the existence of a clear and robust integration plan with AXIA should be essential in your research to ensure that they will indeed build on AXIA one day.

 ## "Soft" metrics